sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Added showing of swipe goals (can be hidden via option in options/miscellaneous/swiping).
 * (sbormann) Fixed crash when enlarging a hidden tile.
 * (sbormann) Reworked some borders and scrolling parameters.
+* (sbormann) Fixed comboboxes (selecbox with progressbars).
+* (sbormann) Added option to close panel after opening a linked view in parent instance.

 ### 1.4.1 (2020-11-01)
 * (sbormann) Fixed drag-sorting or tables and usage of comboboxes on mobile (touch) devices.